Automattic/component-themes/src/themes/README.md

 `RowComponent` should be the most common container component as it makes it easy to create responsive layouts that collapse to a single column at small widths.

-## Partials (Shared Composed Components)
+## Theme Components ('Partials')

 A theme can also contain components which are actually composed of other components (rather than writing the code for them directly).

 These components can be created by a user, saved in the theme, and even shared between pages.
 Such components are called "partials" and are defined in a separate object within the theme called `partials`.

+To include a partial within a page, there are two options:

+1. Copy the partial directly into the page.
+2. Refer to the partial within the page, which will share that partial between all pages.

-To include a partial within a page, create an object with the key `partial` and the value set to the key of the partial.
+To use a shared partial, create an object with the key `partial` and the value set to the key of the partial.
 That object will be replaced with the component from the partials object.

 For example, here is a `header` partial used in a page: